 Drive Form Factor (Drive Size)

-- 3.5″ is the most widely used size, that allows you to place the maximum amount of data.
-4 TB 3.5″ hard drives (such as WD Gold 4TB Enterprise Class Hard Disk Drive or Seagate 4TB IronWolf ) are usually recommended for solutions with high storage requirements.
-But they consume more power than smaller 2.5″ drives.
-Also note, that SSDs are not available in this form (you could just use an 3.5″ adapter such as ORICO 2.5″ to 3.5″ Hard Drive Adapter Converter).
-The main feature of 3.5″ hard drives is high capacity at a more favorable price.
-We can say that 3.5 ” drives offer the best prices for 1 GB of disk capacity;
+3.5″ is the most widely used size.
+It allows you to place the maximum amount of data.
+4 TB 3.5″ hard drives (such as WD Gold 4TB Enterprise Class Hard Disk Drive or Seagate 4TB IronWolf) are usually recommended for servers with higher storage requirements.
+But the downside is that they consume more power than smaller 2.5″ drives.
+Also do note, that SSDs are not available in this form-factor but you could use a special 3.5″ adapter.
+For example, ORICO 2.5″ to 3.5″ Hard Drive Adapter.
+The main benefit of 3.5″ hard drive is high capacity at a more affordable price.
+Their price per GB ratio is the best.

-- 2.5″ is a common size for HDD and SSD, although these disks are only one inch smaller in size, they use much less power than their 3.5″ relatives.
-Currently, the maximum volume of such disk is 2TB (for example, take a look on DELL 2TB 7.2K SAS 2.5″ or Hewlett Packard Enterprise 2TB SATA).
-Compared to their larger satellites, 2.5″ hard drives are not only saving, but also offer better read/write speeds when working in an array of several media.
-So they are ideal for use in low-power systems or for systems with maximum performance requirements.
+2.5″ is a common size for laptop HDD and a regular SATA-based SSD, although these drives are only one inch smaller in size, they use much less power compared to their big brothers.
+Currently, the maximum volume these drives is around 2TB (for example, take a look at DELL 2TB 7.2K SAS 2.5″ or Hewlett Packard Enterprise 2TB SATA).

 Classification of the Hard Disks